Upcoming Deadlines:

 Take Your Place Among Changemakers

 Registration for the Public Leadership Credential is open to learners with a bachelor’s degree and at least five years of professional work experience.
-Ideal learners are highly motivated individuals who are driven by a desire to serve and are inspired to take action to create change in countless industries and communities.
+Ideal learners are highly motivated individuals who are driven by a desire to serve and are inspired to take action to create positive change.
+PLC learners have three years from the start date of their first course to successfully complete all six courses and the capstone assessment.

 Alumni Perspective